Mercia222/WomenTechstersCapstone/README.md

 https://testnet.bscscan.com/tx/0x997de1c3ac8d18e5ad9599c22b1c3b0013f7fffd21ce1a79dcc3ff7c2efadb4e

 ## Metamask and Coinbase Wallet
-ERC20 Token creation and its decentralised app through which users can acquire this minted token.
+ERC20 Token creation and its decentralised app through which users can acquire minted token.
 It helps to claim the released tokens through access of Metamask or Coinbase wallet

 ## Built with: